abadi199/elm-conf/slides.md

     .watch()
     .subscribe(data => { console.log(data); });

-messages.store({ from: 'elm', msg: 'Hello World!' });
+messages.insert({ from: 'elm', msg: 'Hello World!' });
 // [{from:'elm',msg:'Hello World!'}]

-messages.store({ from: 'elm', msg: 'From Elm Conference' });
+messages.insert({ from: 'elm', msg: 'From Elm Conference' });
 // [{from:'elm',msg:'Hello World!'},
 // {from:'elm',msg:'From Elm Conference'}]

-messages.store({ from: 'abadi', msg: 'Just ignore me!' });
+messages.insert({ from: 'abadi', msg: 'Just ignore me!' });
 ```
+Let's say we want to build a simple chat app.
+Here's a sample code of what my chat app could look like.
 ---
 class: elm center middle
 # Elm-Horizon
 .logo[.elm[![Elm Logo](images/elm-logo.png "Elm Logo")]]
 .logo[.horizon[![Horizon Logo](images/horizon-logo.png "Horizon Logo")]]
 ???
-Ok, since this is an Elm conference, so I'm gonna bring this back to elm.
-How can we use horizon with elm in a nice way,
+Ok, so how can we use horizon with elm in a nice way,
 so we don't have to write any code other than Elm code.

-Of course, the best way is to use elm web socket to talk to horizon server, and perhaps implements a some library on top of elm web socket to make the api nicer.
-Unfortunatly, at least until today we can really do this yet.
-On version 1, horizon implemented their communication layer with engine.io, which they replaced with native web socket on version 2.
-But as far as I know, there's no public API available yet on how to do web socket communication directly.
-So, the second best way is to use their javascript client library, and we can use Ports and Subscriptions to communicate to this library.
+Horizon provides a javascript client library, and we can use Ports and Subscriptions to communicate to this library.
 ---
 class: elm ports center middle
 ## Elm - Ports & Subscriptions